FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6b.md

 ### Redux DevTools

-[Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=fi) is an Chrome addon which offers useful development tools for Redux.
-It can be used for example to inspect the Redux store's state and dispatched actions through the browser's console.
-When the store is created using Redux Toolkit's <em>configureStore</em> function, no additional configuration is needed is order to Redux DevTools to work.
+[Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=fi) is a Chrome addon that offers useful development tools for Redux.
+It can be used for example to inspect the Redux store's state and dispatch actions through the browser's console.
+When the store is created using Redux Toolkit's <em>configureStore</em> function, no additional configuration is needed for Redux DevTools to work.

 Once the addon in installed, clicking the <i>Redux</i> tab in the browser's console should open the development tools:

 ![](../../images/6/11ea.png)

-You can insped how dispacthing a certain action changes the state by clicking the action:
+You can inspect how dispatching a certain action changes the state by clicking the action:

 ![](../../images/6/12ea.png)

-It is also possible do dispatch actions to the store using the development tools:
+It is also possible to dispatch actions to the store using the development tools:

 ![](../../images/6/13ea.png)